Choosing alternatives to coal tar-based pavement sealcoats: Guidance for property owners, associations and managers

 If you contracted for a product other than coal tar but suspect coal tar has been applied, call the contractor and if not satisfied, lodge complaints with city staff and the Better Business Bureau.
 If you believe a contractor on the interactive map or list of contractors has applied coal tar, call MPCA at 651-296-6300 or 800-657-3864 and ask for Pollution Prevention staff.

-- Remember that the interactive map of contractors only reflects the contractors’ commitment not to apply coal tar.
-It says nothing about the quality of their work;
+- Remember that the interactive map of contractors only reflects the contractors’ commitment not to apply coal tar and experience with applying asphalt-based sealcoat or other alternatives.
+It says nothing specific about the quality of their work;

 - Be wary of quotes less than 20 cents per square foot.